Transformer: Leakage flux

 the same, the transformers would share the load power in proportion to their respective ratings.
 However, the impedance tolerances of commercial transformers are significant.
-Also, the impedance and X/R ratio of different capacity transformers tends to vary.
+Also, the impedance and X/R ratio of different capacity transformers tend to vary.

 Equivalent circuit

 Referring to the diagram, a practical transformer's physical behavior may be represented by an equivalent circuit model, which can incorporate an ideal transformer.

 Winding joule losses and leakage reactance are represented by the following series loop impedances of the model: